nyxNyschd/ikt_pwa/README.md

 1) main branch: Contains the nearly fully successful approach (but) using firebase server --> description see "implementation",
      downsides: "disadvantages"

-     firebase_backend is equal to main

      losing_firebase documents the (unfortunately undebugged) attempt to upload pictures to firebase as well as retrieve them

 2) backend: contains the second approach creating a REST API using node.js and mongoDB. --> description see "Second approach"

-   master: contains the frontend intended to be used with the second approach's backend, only containing rather basic functionalities,see "Second approach"
+   master: contains the frontend intended to be used with the second approach's backend, functionalities: see "second approach"

 _________________________